HaithamHany/Deep-Learning-Venue-Classifier/README.md

-# Venue Classification using Decision Trees and CNN
+# Venue Classification Using Decision Trees and CNN

 This project explores the effectiveness of supervised and semi-supervised learning approaches for venue classification using decision tree models and a convolutional neural network (CNN).
 The models are evaluated on the "Indoor Scene Recognition" dataset from MIT for venue classification.
 Hyperparameter tuning is performed using Random Search, and the models are assessed using cross-validation.